 Toothpaste

 Like toothbrushes, toothpaste tubes are made of non-recyclable plastic.
 Early in my journey to reduce waste and eliminate single-use plastic, I explored plastic-free toothpaste options.
-I did find some but they were expensive and not widely available.
-More importantly, they didn’t contain fluoride – something I consider to be important to good dental hygiene.
+I did find some, but they were expensive and not widely available.
+More importantly for me, they didn’t contain fluoride—something I consider important to good dental hygiene.

 I was always intrigued by toothpaste tablets.
 When I placed an order from Lush last summer, they sent me a free sample of their Boom Toothy Tabs.
 I decided to at least give them a try even though they didn’t contain fluoride.
 Imagine my surprise when I opened up the container to find small black tablets.